 For Best Results, Make Your Important Emails Actionable

-When you’re busy and scrolling through your inbox, you’re likely not looking for emails to leisure-read — more often than not, you only have time to engage with messages that seem important and urgent or have a purpose behind them.
+When you’re busy and scrolling through your inbox, you’re likely not looking for emails to leisure-read — more often than not, you only have time to engage with messages that seem important, urgent, or have a purpose behind them.
 If you really want your emails read, Chad Root recommends that you “keep them directly connected to a contact’s ACTIONS.
 CTA follow-ups outperform general blog notices and newsletters by three times the engagement.”

 To encourage engagement, “Always add a verb in the subject heading to get your subscribers in the mindset of taking ACTION.
-Also, don’t forget to add the P.S. for skimmers.” — Maria Richard
+Also, don’t forget to add the P.S. for skimmers.” — Maria Lloyd

 Maintain a One-to-One Ratio: One Intent for Every Email